mddazure/azure-vwan-microhack/README.md

 # Context

 ## Introduction
-MicroHack explores some of the advanced routing capabilities recently introduced into Azure Virtual WAN.
+This MicroHack explores some of the advanced routing capabilities recently introduced into Azure Virtual WAN.

 The lab begins with a single-region Hub with Spoke VNETs and default routing.
 We will then add a  Shared Service VNET.
 Next, a simulated on-premise location connected via site-to-site VPN is attached, with custom routing.
 Then we will add another regional Hub with Spoke and will observe how routing extends across multiple Hubs.